obonaventure/cnp3/book/transport/tcp.rst

  .. index:: Robustness principle

- TCP implementers should ensure that two TCP entities never enter in a TCP `RST` war where host `A` is sending a `RST` segment in response to a previous `RST` segment that was sent by host `B` in response to a TCP `RST` segment sent by host `A` ...
+ TCP implementers should ensure that two TCP entities never enter a TCP `RST` war where host `A` is sending a `RST` segment in response to a previous `RST` segment that was sent by host `B` in response to a TCP `RST` segment sent by host `A` ...
 To avoid such an infinite exchange of `RST` segments that do not carry data, a TCP entity is *never* allowed to send a `RST` segment in response to another `RST` segment.

 The normal way of terminating a TCP connection is by using the graceful TCP connection release.
 This mechanism uses the `FIN` flag of the TCP header and allows each host to release its own direction of data transfer.
 As for the `SYN` flag, the utilisation of the `FIN` flag in the TCP header consumes one sequence number.
-The figure :ref:`fig-tcprelease` shows the part of the TCP FSM that is used when a TCP connection is released.
+The figure :ref:`fig-tcprelease` shows the part of the TCP FSM used when a TCP connection is released.

 .. _fig-tcprelease: